-Hot exhaust emissions are calculated within the NAEI using fuel consumption and emission factors for each vehicle type.
+Hot exhaust emissions and the related fuel consumption are calculated within the NAEI using fuel consumption and emission factors for each vehicle type.
 These in turn are calculated on the basis of the composition of the vehicle fleet (age profile and fuel mix) from the DVLA's national licensing data and are based on the assumption that the fleet mix is the same everywhere on the UK road network.
-There are no regional variations in either the age of the fleet or the fuel mix.
-Sensitivity analyses have been carried out to assess the effect of varying the fuel mix across the UK and concluded that the effects on emissions are very small even with a large increase in the proportion of diesel cars (Goodwin et al 2005b).
+There are currently no regional variations in either the age of the fleet or the fuel mix.